Riverscapes/PBR/workshops/2021/USU/WATS-5624/index.md

 ## Catalog Description

-Provides an introduction to the implementation of Low-Tech Process-Based Restoration of Riverscapes.
-Students will gain direct experience constructing low-tech structures like PALS (post-assisted log structures) and BDAs (beaver dam analogues) on a real restoration project designed by students.
-Students will be exposed to consultation, permitting and become proficient in construction safety and logistics.
+This course introduces Low-Tech Process-Based Restoration of Riverscapes implementation.
+Students construct low-tech structures like PALS (post-assisted log structures) and BDAs (beaver dam analogues) on student-designed restoration projects.
+Students explore consultation and permitting, and become proficient in construction safety and logistics.

 |**Title**| Implementation of Low-Tech Process-Based Restoration of Riverscapes|
 |**Semester(s) Traditionally Offered**| Spring|